 The results of the model and what it tells us are an incomplete picture of nitrate in the Watershed.
 Some take-aways do stand out however.
 For example, Hull is fully connected to the sewer system so virtually no nitrate from septic water is being loaded onto the properties in Hull.
 Only about 50% of the residences in the Cohasset part of the watershed are connected to the sewer so a significant amount of nitrate enriched water is reaching the aquifer in Cohasset.
 The Cohasset residences that have septic tanks are the farthest from the Pond.
 The aquifer ultimately discharges to the Pond though the longer the flow path, the greater the reduction in the nitrate concentration.
 The size and number of lawns in Cohasset dwarfs those in Hull and fertilized lawns are a substantial source of nitrate pollution.
 The near elimination of wild areas on residential lots in Hull has diminished the natural processes of nitrate removal.
 The relatively short flow paths from residences in Hull to the Pond result in less natural nitrate removal before it is discharged to the Pond.

-What Can We Do to Reduce Nitrate Pollution in Straits Pond?
+What Can You Do to Reduce Nitrate Pollution in Straits Pond?

 The Watershed community has a responsibility to each other and in general to reduce pollution of all types.
 There are two approaches to reducing nitrate pollution, one is as a community and the other as individuals.
 Success requires both.